open-horizon/exchange-api/README.md

 - Fixed POST /admin/dropdb to not delete the root user from the authentication cache, so you have credentials to run POST /admin/initdb
 - Improved the implementation of POST /search/devices.
 All externals are the same, except now if all devices are stale it returns 404 (the json returned is still `{"devices":[],"lastIndex":0}`)
 - Added GET /admin/status to use for monitoring the exchange api svr
-- Added checks so users can not create more devices, agbots, agreements, or msgs than the max numbers allowed in config.json, and added the associated maxMessages in the default config.json
+- Added checks so users can not create more devices, agbots, agreements, or msgs than the max numbers allowed in config.json, and added the associated maxMessagesInMailbox in the default config.json
+- Removed all code for the in-memory db (it was not being maintained anyway)
+- Added logging a real client IP (gotten from haproxy)

 ## Changes Between v1.20.0 and v1.21.0